 Click here to Support Jazz on the Tube

 Saxophonist and composer Theodore Walter “Sonny” Rollins was born on September 7, 1930, in New York City, New York.

 As a high schooler, Rollins played in bands with his friends Jackie McLean, Kenny Drew, and Art Taylor, all of whom became legends in their own right.

 By the early ‘50s, Rollins was playing with Miles Davis, Charlie Parker, and Thelonious Monk.
 In 1956, he released the jazz classic Saxophone Colossus.

 Rollins has composed some of bebop’s most enduring tunes, including “St. Thomas,” “Doxy,” and “Tenor Madness.”

 One of the great tenors of all time he started out as a pianist before switching to the saxophone in his mid-teens and playing with fellow New Yorkers Jackie McLean, Kenny Drew and Art Taylor.

-As a nineteen year old, he recorded with J. J. Johnson and Bud Powell making a name for himself and contributing to the creation of what came to be know as hard bop.
+As a nineteen-year-old, he recorded with J. J. Johnson and Bud Powell making a name for themselves and contributing to the creation of what came to be known as hard bop.